 Place-based education is central to the nature preschool model; it connects children to their community.
 When children learn in and through the place they live, they have hands-on experiences to scaffold their learning.
 At the Schoolhouse, our commitment to our neighborhood enhances this place-based experience by connecting a child to their nearby forest, nature preschool, home, neighbors, and local businesses.

 The world is a much kinder place when we are connected to those nearby, and we envision neighborhood children building lifelong friendships playing in the nearby natural places.

 (Of course, children from all parts of the Duluth-area are welcome, and our Schoolhouse community has been so enriched by families from many neighborhoods coming to play and learn here in Observation Hill!)

 8. We believe in ENVIRONMENTAL STEWARDSHIP.

-We acknowledge that we learn and play on Indigenous land.
+We acknowledge that we gather on the traditional and contemporary lands of Ojibwe, Dakota, Northern Cheyenne, and other Indigineous people.
 We acknowledge that the reciprocal relationship we are aiming to inspire between children and nature is best modeled in the ancestral and current Native nations.
-We are learning to integrate traditional stories, practices, and ways of relating to the Earth in a culturally responsive way into our teaching.
+We are learning to integrate traditional stories and ways of relating to the Earth in a culturally responsive way into our teaching.